mit-orcd/orcd-docs-edit/docs/recipes/cryosparc.md

 ssh $USER@orcd-login001.mit.edu
 ```

-You will need to obtain a CryoSPARC license ID.
-Licenses are free for
+You will need to obtain a CryoSPARC license ID [here](https://guide.cryosparc.com/setup-configuration-and-management/how-to-download-install-and-configure/obtaining-a-license-id).
-academic use.
-You can request a license ID [here](https://guide.cryosparc.com/setup-configuration-and-management/how-to-download-install-and-configure/obtaining-a-license-id).
-Once you have
+Licenses are free for academic use.
+Once you have received your license ID, save
-received your license ID, save it as an environment variable for future uses:
+it as an environment variable for future uses:

 ```bash
 echo 'export CRYOSPARC_LICENSE_ID="<your_license_id>"' >> ~/.bash_profile